jg314/google-apis-php-clients/README.md

 Google APIs PHP Clients
 =======================

-The aim of this project is to create a well structured library for accessing Google APIs available through the [Google APIs console][1].
+The aim of this project is to create a well structured PHP library for accessing Google APIs available through the [Google APIs console][1].

-Currently the library contains PHP clients that enable you to interact programmatically with the following APIs,
+Currently the library enables you to interact programmatically with the following Google APIs,

 * [Google Custom Search API v1][2]
-* [Google Translate API v2][3] _(Deprecated from Dec 1, 2011)_
+* [Google Translate API v2][3] _(Paid service only as of Dec 1st, 2011)_
 * (More coming soon)

 Requirements